 Historians for History was founded by Edward Madigan and Graham Smith in May 2015.
 Our initial aim was simply to respond to the promotion of what we felt was a distorted, politically-driven narrative of Britain’s historical relationship with continental Europe by Historians for Britain and other commentators.
 As the debate on the UK’s future in the European Union gathered steam, the blog became a forum for discussion on Britain’s place in Europe and the wider world.
 Since then, the site has evolved in to a storehouse of commentary on public history in the 21st century.

-Edward Madigan is Lecturer in Public History and First World War Studies at Royal Holloway, University of London, where he also acts as Co-Director of the London Centre for Public History and directs undergraduate and MA modules on public history.
+Edward Madigan is Lecturer in Public History at Royal Holloway, University of London, where he also acts as Co-Director of the London Centre for Public History and Heritage and teaches undergraduate and MA modules on public history.
 Edward’s research has focused on the British and Irish experience and memory of the First World War, and he is particularly interested in the ways in which modern societies engage with historic episodes of mass killing and widespread bereavement.
 He formerly represented the Commonwealth War Graves Commission on the UK Government’s Centenary Events Planning Group and currently sits on the Executive Committee of the International Society for First World War Studies and the editorial board of the 1914-1918 Online Encyclopedia.
 His publications include Faith Under Fire: Anglican Army Chaplains and the Great War (2011), Towards Commemoration: Ireland in War and Revolution, 1912 – 1923 (with John Horne, 2013), and The Jewish Experience of the First World War (with Gideon Reuveni, 2018).